CodeLuminary/number-guess-game/README.md

 # NUMBER GUESS GAME

-The is a number guess game written in React
+The is a number guess game written in React.
+Play it and try and have 100 points :bowtie: :blush:

 You can play game [here](https://h8x6ez.csb.app/)